 IEEE 802 disagrees with 5G Americas’s [6, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
 DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
 Moreover [7], DSRC supports a wide range of “advanced V2X” [8] services that 3GPP concedes Release 14 LTE V2X was never intended to support such as vehicle platooning and sensor data sharing.
-Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
+Furthermore, since Release 14 LTE V2X uses only broadcast, without a native unicast capability, a set of basic ITS services supported by DSRC are not directly supported by Release 14 LTE V2X.
 These include important services related to Infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.

-Several commenters [1, pages 5-7] [2, page 3] [3, page 2]] claim that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
-This is not true.
+Several commenters [1, pages 5-7] [2, page 3] [3, page 2] claim that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
+This is inaccurate.
 Any Release 14 LTE V2X module used for ITS safety and efficiency services in ITS spectrum must be available 100% of the time for ITS services and would not be available to provide cellular connectivity.
-Cellular connectivity will require separate communication resources to provide such connectivity.
+Cellular connectivity will require separate communication resources (i.e. radios and non-ITS channels).
 Hence, the advantages of cellular connectivity are orthogonal to C-V2X.
 The fact that C-V2X is also specified by 3GPP does not mean they are an integrated V2X solution.
 Cellular connectivity is just as easily coupled with a DSRC ITS safety and efficiency communication module.
-In fact, all OBUs deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity when and where appropriate.
+In fact, all on board units deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity when and where appropriate.

 IEEE 802 finds a statement from 5G Americas misleading.
 5G Americas notes that 3GPP Release 16 5G NR V2X has considered “support of … mechanisms for coexistence between LTE and NR.”
 [6, page 11] It is important to understand that LTE V2X (Release 14) and 5G NR V2X (Release 16) will not coexist in the same channel.
 3GPP’s consideration is only for coexistence in adjacent channels.
+[13]

-The Commission should take into account what this lack of evolution and backward-compatibility of LTE-V2X (Release 14) will mean in the future, for example in the year 2030 or 2040.
+The Commission should take into account what this lack of in the same channel evolution and backward-compatibility of LTE-V2X (Release 14) will mean in the future, for example in the year 2030 or 2040.
 While mobile phones might already support the 6-th and 7-th generation of cellular communication standards, vehicles would need to continue using a 4G-based standard.
-At this point, redistributing this spectrum to a newer technology would become nearly impossible, as it would require recalling tens of millions of vehicles, while ensuring that this recall is followed by virtually all car owners, because even a small fraction of vehicles transmitting the old waveforms could create harmful interference and substantially reduce traffic safety.
+At that point, redistributing this spectrum to a newer technology would become nearly impossible, as it would require recalling tens of millions of vehicles, while ensuring that this recall is followed by virtually all car owners, because even a small fraction of vehicles transmitting the old waveforms could create harmful interference and substantially reduce traffic safety.
 The lack of evolution and backward-compatibility may prevent automakers from deploying V2X today.

 Technology Choice